MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/vpn-deploy-create-profilexml.md

 7. Close the Network Connections window.

-8. In Settings, click **Template**, and clicking **Connect** to test the VPN.<br><br>You must connect at least once before continuing; otherwise, the profile does not contain all the information necessary to connect to the VPN.
+8. In Settings, click **Template**, and clicking **Connect** to test the VPN.<br><br>Connect at least once before continuing; otherwise, the profile does not contain all the information necessary to connect to the VPN.

 9. Make sure that the template VPN connection to your VPN server is successful.<br><br>Doing so ensures that the EAP settings are correct.